jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via [cryptowjm at 163.com](mailto:cryptowjm@163.com) (perferred) or [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn), if questions or we share common tastes.

 # 📜 Publications
 Here are publications that I am the main contributor (also, as First Author or Corresponding Author).
-Roughly, they can be categorized into Post-quantum (Lattice, Multivariate) and Pre-quantum (DL).
+Roughly, they can be categorized into Post-quantum (Lattice, Multivariate) and Pre-quantum.
 For others, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).

 ## Post-quantum
 - [WSZGZ24][Designated-Verifier Ring Signatures: Strong Definitions, Generic Constructions and Efficient Instantiations](http://www.icisc.org/static/program)